semiprime/pygenda/docs/Usage.md

   a bit fiddly).
 The default CSS shows a star for yearly events, a purple circle for other repeating events, and a yellow disc for other events.

+* Hint: To convert To-dos into Events, or vice-versa, cut & paste them.